ohahlev/ahlev_django_about/README.md

       'about',              # add this line
-      'layout',             # make sure you have this line 'ahlev_django_uikit', # make sure you have this line 'wdget_tweaks',       # make sure you have this line ...
+      'layout',             # make sure you have this line 'ahlev_django_uikit', # make sure you have this line 'widget_tweaks',      # make sure you have this line ...
     ]